 Our 2019 Opportunity Quilt: Believing in Tomorrow

 This quilt pattern is an original design by Meg Hawkey of Crabapple Hill Studio, called “Friendship Blooms over Garden Fences.”
 The project was organized and headed by Debbie Basile, who purchased most of the fabrics on a trip through the Midwest.
-It was pieced and embroidered by ten members of Pioneer Quilters Guild – Pat Callahan, Karen Chavez, Kitty Cortez, Debbie Basile, Diane Long, Patty Long, Mary Hammarin, Lana LaPlante, Vicky Murphy, and Martha Overman – and quilted by Lin Squires.
+It was pieced and embroidered by ten members of Pioneer Quilters Guild – Pat Callahan, Karen Chavez, Kitty Cortez, Debbie Basile, Denise Long, Patty Long, Mary Hammarin, Lana LaPlante, Vicky Murphy, and Martha Overman – and quilted by Lin Squires.
 The quilt measures 60″x60″.

 Audrey Hepburn said, “To plant a garden is to believe in tomorrow.”
 We’ve been touched by all the fires in California over the past two years and thought that quote inspired a fitting name for our quilt, Believing in Tomorrow.